tanav2202/starred/README.md

 ## Python

+- [sumitjhaleriya/AutoSelfie](https://github.com/sumitjhaleriya/AutoSelfie) - This Python script utilizes OpenCV and Pyttsx3 to create a real-time selfie capture application with facial recognition features.
+It captures a selfie when a smile is detected on a recognized face, an
 - [chengtan9907/OpenSTL](https://github.com/chengtan9907/OpenSTL) - OpenSTL: A Comprehensive Benchmark of Spatio-Temporal Predictive Learning
 - [lucidrains/PaLM-rlhf-pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM
 - [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️